 There are lots of materials available on the See Me website that you can use to promote your activity, and get your workplace talking about mental health.

-You can order a resource pack - the deadline for that is January 19th at 8am - and you can also download them.
-Everything is on the Time to Talk page.
+You can order a resource pack - the deadline for that is January 18th at 9am, but please keep in mind that we have limited numbers so please place your order early to avoid disappointment.
+All of the print resources area also available as printable downloads Everything is on the Time to Talk page.